• Home page

 Le Porge, the last seaside resort in the Médoc

-Its coastline, preserved from construction, offers a wilder environment and a playground suitable for outdoor sports.
+Its coastline, untouched by construction, offers a wilder environment and a playground conducive to outdoor sports.

-Numerous hiking trails allow you to explore the 10,000 hectares of pine forests or near the dunes.
-With its 13 kilometers of ocean beaches, it is a quiet, peaceful place for a vacation close to nature.
+Numerous hiking trails allow you to explore the 10,000 hectares of pine forests or the dunes.
+With its 13 kilometers of ocean beaches, it's a peaceful, quiet place for a holiday close to nature.